 The effectiveness of the reports is linked to the number of members completing the survey, as such, we strongly urge to take the time to participate.
 A PDF of the survey is available here to assist you with preparing information.
 An Excel version is available here.

 A PDF of survey 2 is available here.

 New in 2017 …

-In 2017 we will present the reports in an online format with a data query function.
+In 2017 we’re partnering with CircuitWest to present the reports in an online format with a data query function.
 This means that you’ll be able to search the information for similar centres and compare standards such as staffing levels, salaries, turnover, attendance, levels of entrepreneurial activity etc.

 And later in 2017 we’re prototyping a model that will combine this information with Culture Counts, a tool for measuring cultural impact.
 This means that you’ll be able to compare impact and investment across multiple events.
 We reckon this will be a game changer in supporting programming decisions and particularly valuable when working with local government.

 To enable this to happen we require members to submit ‘event level’ data, in addition to the online survey.